MithunRamKumar07/Kafka-SpringBoot/Rabo/ReadMe.md

 ### Automation Test Cases
 * The tests are intended to hit the rest endpoints and trigger an integration test.
-* The execution of the test cases are done in local environment.
+* The execution of the test cases are done in local environment and can be later configured for cloud.
 Hence, all the three services need to be started before executing the test cases.
-* The configuration can be setup for the test scripts against the apps running on cloud environments
+* To run the test cases, please run the "TestRunner.java" class in Customer and Timeline modules.

 Below are the test case details :
 * ****